11th Sikh Regiment

 During World War II a further seven infantry battalions were formed the 6th, 7th, 8th, 9th, 14th, 25th and a machine gun battalion.
 The 8th and 9th battalions were converted to Light Anti-Aircraft battalions.

+Captain Yavar Abbas enlisted in the regiment during the Second World War; he said of the regiment's British officers "I found myself in a version of Dad's Army, in the company of white, middle-aged men as my fellow officers, who still considered India to be a crown colony on which they'll have continuing control for the foreseeable future," and transferred to the Fourteenth Army, of which he said "It was wonderful camaraderie.
+There were British and Indians mixing with each other."

-The regiment was allocated to the new Indian Army on independence and became the Sikh Regiment.
+The regiment was allocated to the new Indian Army on independence, becoming the Sikh Regiment.